core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that, each time it runs KUDOS, a peer must determine if it wishes to preserve ongoing observations with the other peer or not, before sending a KUDOS message.

 To this end, the peer should also assess the new value that PIV\* would take after a successful completion of KUDOS, in case ongoing observations with the other peer are going to be preserved.
-If the peer considers such a new value of PIV\* to be too close to or equal to the maximum possible value admitted for the OSCORE Partial IV, then the peer may choose to run KUDOS with no intention to preserve its ongoing observations with the other peer, in order to "start over" from a fresh, entirely unused PIV space.
+If the peer considers such a new value of PIV\* to be too close to or equal to the maximum possible value admitted for the OSCORE Partial IV, then the peer may choose to run KUDOS with no intention to preserve its ongoing observations with the other peer, in order to "start over" from a fresh, entirely unused Sender Sequence Number space.

 Application policies can further influence whether attempting to preserve observations beyond a key update is appropriate or not.

 ## Retention Policies # {#ssec-retention}

 Applications MAY define policies that allow a peer to temporarily keep the old Security Context CTX\_OLD beyond having established the new Security Context CTX\_NEW and having achieved key confirmation, rather than simply deleting CTX\_OLD.
-This allows the peer to decrypt late, still on-the-fly incoming non KUDOS messages protected with CTX\_OLD.
+This allows the peer to decrypt late, still on-the-fly incoming non KUDOS messages that are protected with CTX\_OLD.

-When enforcing such policies, the following applies.
+When enforcing such policies, the following applies:

-* Outgoing non KUDOS messages MUST be protected by using only CTX\_NEW.
+* Outgoing non KUDOS messages MUST be protected only by using CTX\_NEW.

 * Incoming non KUDOS messages MUST first be attempted to decrypt by using CTX\_NEW.
 If decryption fails, a second attempt can use CTX\_OLD.